Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette Performance Insights

-- The Golden Eagles are outscoring opponents by 15.5 points per game with a +109 scoring differential overall.
-They put up 81.4 points per game (64th in college basketball) and allow 65.9 per contest (81st in college basketball).
+- The Golden Eagles' +109 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 81.4 points per game (64th in college basketball) while giving up 65.9 per outing (81st in college basketball).

-- Marquette is 240th in the country at 31.7 rebounds per game.
-That's similar to the 32.6 its opponents average.
+- Marquette pulls down 31.7 rebounds per game (240th in college basketball) compared to the 32.6 of its opponents.

 - Marquette knocks down 8.4 three-pointers per game (96th in college basketball) compared to its opponents' 7.6.
 It shoots 32.8% from deep while its opponents hit 33.5% from long range.

-- Marquette has won the turnover battle by 6.9 turnovers per game, committing 8.4 (10th in college basketball action) while forcing 15.3 (41st in college basketball).
+- Marquette wins the turnover battle by 6.9 per game, committing 8.4 (10th in college basketball) while its opponents average 15.3.

 Wisconsin Performance Insights

-- The Badgers are outscoring opponents by 10.0 points per game, with a +70 scoring differential overall.
-They put up 73.9 points per game (208th in college basketball) and allow 63.9 per contest (41st in college basketball).
+- The Badgers put up 73.9 points per game (208th in college basketball) while allowing 63.9 per outing (41st in college basketball).
+They have a +70 scoring differential and outscore opponents by 10.0 points per game.

-- Wisconsin wins the rebound battle by 6.3 boards on average.
-It records 31.6 rebounds per game, 246th in college basketball, while its opponents pull down 25.3.
+- The 31.6 rebounds per game Wisconsin accumulates rank 246th in college basketball, 6.3 more than the 25.3 its opponents grab.

-- Wisconsin wins the turnover battle by 4.9 per game, committing 9.4 (32nd in college basketball) while its opponents average 14.3.
+- Wisconsin has won the turnover battle by 4.9 per game, committing 9.4 (32nd in college basketball) while forcing 14.3 (70th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.